oeyoews/nvim/README.md

 ## Install

+- NOTE: just support nightly
-- install pynvim and clone this repository
+- install pynvim and nightly neovim and clone this repository

 ```bash
 # please backup your ~/.config/nvim folder or your nvim configuration firstly